The Olivia Tremor Control: Black Foliage: Animation Music Volume One

 In the liner notes for Dusk at Cubist Castle, the Olivia Tremor Control asked fans to mail the band cassette tapes of themselves describing their dreams.
 These tapes served as the basis for band's second album Black Foliage: Animation Music Volume One (commonly shortened to Black Foliage).
 The Olivia Tremor Control wanted to explore the concept of dreams, and the way they emulate life with unexpected deviations, such as going to work naked.
 Black Foliage was recorded at Pet Sounds Studio, and Schneider once again served as the producer.

 Hart was influenced by the electronic sound of the 1969 White Noise album An Electric Storm, which led him to splice traditional compositions the band members had been writing with experimental electronic pieces.
 These splices became an important musical motif for Black Foliage.
 The album does not feature musical pauses or fade, and many songs eschew the standard verse–chorus form.

 Black Foliage was released by Flydaddy Records on March 23, 1999, to positive reviews.
 Critics highlighted the juxtaposition of pop and experimental elements, as well as the richness of the sound.
 To promote the album, the Olivia Tremor Control toured with opener band Bablicon, and then served as an opener for Stereolab.

+In 2000, the band wrote and recorded five songs with Japanese singer Kahimi Karie, released under her name as Once Upon a Time.

-Breakup, reunion, and the death of Doss
+Breakup, reunion, and the deaths of Doss and Hart

 After the release of Black Foliage, tensions grew between Doss and Hart.
-According to Doss, Hart wanted to take a hiatus from music, and was suffering from early symptoms of then-undiagnosed multiple sclerosis (MS).
+According to Doss, Hart wanted to take a hiatus from music, and was suffering from early symptoms of then-undiagnosed multiple sclerosis.
 The two had a falling out, and the Olivia Tremor Control broke up in 2000.
 The last album to be released during this period was Singles and Beyond, a compilation album featuring some of the band's rare and out of print songs.
-Doss and Hart worked on other projects in the interim; Doss recorded music for his solo project The Sunshine Fix and was a member of the Apples in Stereo, while Hart formed the band Circulatory System.
+Doss and Hart worked on other projects in the interim; Doss recorded music for his solo project the Sunshine Fix and was a member of the Apples in Stereo, while Hart formed the band Circulatory System.